raspberrypilearning/pacman-terminal/en/step_5.md

 + Copy the ghost and put it in the quarantine folder by typing:
   ```
-  cp sp00ky.txt /home/pi/quarantine
+  cp sp00ky.txt /home/pi/quarantine/
   ```
   `cp` (for 'copy') is followed by the name of the file you want to copy and then the directory you want it copied into.
-Here, we copied the file `sp00ky.txt` and placed it in the `quarantine/` folder.
+Here, we copied the file `sp00ky.txt` and placed it in the `quarantine` folder.

 ### Removing files